dmritrekker/trekker/README.md

 ### Building from Source

 Trekker relies on [nibrary](https://github.com/nibrary/nibrary).
 To compile Trekker from source, ensure that nibrary is installed first.
+To avoid errors when building trekker, ensure you install [nibrary commit 01ec9a0](https://github.com/nibrary/nibrary/commit/01ec9a0d03918fa7a3c304d3352338c7420ed5ec) from 02/Aug/2024, or an older commit.
 Then follow these steps to compile Trekker:

 #### Step 1: Download the Source Code